Home E English

 English

-The aim of the English department at Fairley House School is to work with each individual child to help them overcome their difficulties and build their skills and confidence in English.
+The aim of the English department at Fairley House is to provide an individualised approach to help each child reach their full potential in all aspects of the subject.

 English naturally takes up a considerable share of the timetable and is approached with much inventiveness and confidence boosting.